frappe/frappe/frappe/docs/user/en/bench/guides/setup-production.md

 You can setup the bench for production use by configuring two programs, Supervisor and nginx.
 If you want to revert your Production Setup to Development Setup refer to [these commands](https://github.com/frappe/bench/wiki/Stopping-Production-and-starting-Development)

 ####Easy Production Setup
-These steps are automated if you pass `--setup-production` to the easy install script or run `sudo bench setup production`
+These steps are automated if you run `sudo bench setup production`

 ####Manual Production Setup